 How do I transfer my Skin Care Specialist licence to New Jersey?

-To transfer your license to New Jersey, you must contact the State Board where you’re currently licensed.
-They must submit a certification of your current, active license directly to New Jersey’s State Board.
+To transfer your license, contact the State Board where you’re currently licensed.
+They must send a certification of your current, active license directly to New Jersey’s State Board.
+After submission, contact New Jersey’s State Board at (973) 504-6400 to ensure they’ve received the certification.

 How do I get my Skin Care Specialist license in New Jersey?

-To get your Skin Care Specialist license in New Jersey, you’ll be required to complete a 600-hour course in skin care specialty and pass both a theory and practical examination at a PSI testing facility.
+To obtain your Skin Care Specialist license in New Jersey, complete a 600-hour course in skin care specialty and pass both a theory and practical examination at a PSI testing facility.
+Pass the written exam first, then fill out an application for the practical exam, available online.
+You’ll generally be scheduled for the practical exam within 6-8 weeks following the acceptance of your application, documents, and fees.

 How do I renew my Skin Care Specialist license in New Jersey?